 Veterinary Research Tower A nine-story building added in 1974, the tower houses research facilities and offices.
 It contains research laboratories, a lecture hall, a conference room, and offices.
 Renovations are underway to reconfigure the tower's smaller, single-purpose labs into larger, open laboratory spaces.

-Diagnostic Laboratory Added in 1978, the Animal Health Diagnostic Center is the official laboratory of New York State and the state diagnostic center for animal disease control.
+Diagnostic Laboratory The Animal Health Diagnostic Center is the official laboratory of New York State and the state diagnostic center for animal disease control.
+With much support from New York State, the College opened a new building in 2010, dedicated to the surveillance, research, regulatory, and testing work conducted at the Center.
 The laboratory services patients of the Cornell University Hospital for Animals as well as those of veterinary practitioners in New York State and nationally.
 The laboratory is accredited by the American Association of Veterinary Laboratory Diagnosticians and the United States Department of Agriculture and its Animal-Plant Health Inspection Service (USDA/APHIS).
 The diagnostic lab also carries public health accreditation for endocrinology and water testing.

 Schurman Hall A three-story building, Schurman Hall houses classrooms, tutorial rooms, the modular resource center, research facilities, and offices.
 The 3,500-square-foot modular resource center is a visual library of self-contained learning stations that feature interactive learning resources.